geniiii/ripcord-audio-hook/README.md

 Only supports Ripcord 0.4.29.

 ## Usage
-Download the ZIP file from [the Releases tab](https://github.com/geniiii/ripcord-audio-hook/releases) and extract the two DLLs inside into your Ripcord directory.
+Download the ZIP file from [the Releases tab](https://github.com/geniiii/ripcord-audio-hook/releases) and extract the DLL inside into your Ripcord directory.

 ## Building
 1. Install Visual Studio 2019+